gunjandatta/gunjandatta.github.io/pages/examples/permissions.md

 ---
-layout: archive
 title: "Permissions"
 category: examples
 permalink: /examples/permissions/
 ---
 The ```SPTypes``` contains the BasePermissionTypes enumerator which is used to determine what permissions a user has to a web, list or list item.
 The ```Helper``` class contains a ```hasPermissions(permissionMask, permissions)``` method returns true/false, based on the requested permission(s).
 The ```permissions``` property may be a single permission type or an array or permission types.

-#### Getting Permissions for Current User
+## Getting Permissions for Current User

 The web, list and list item components have a ```EffectiveBasePermissions``` property that can be queried.

-**_Get Web Permissions_**

 The code example below will check if a user has manage permissions to a web.

 ```ts
 // JavaScript